 For nearly 150 years, our name has stood for outdoor traditions, quality, and customer satisfaction.
 In 1856, Charles Orvis founded the Orvis Company in Manchester, Vermont, offering the finest fly fishing equipment, and priding himself on customer satisfaction and service.
 Today, along with our world famous fly-fishing gear, Orvis offers distinctive clothing, home furnishings, gifts, and dog products.
 Each item is rooted in our heritage of authenticity and the outdoors, and is backed with a no-questions-asked guarantee.

 In 2005, Orvis contributed some beautiful furnishings for the Habitat home, located in East Arlington, Vermont.
-Orvis has been a Corporate Partner for 2006, 2007 and 2009.
+Orvis has been a Corporate Partner since 2005. making generous donations of time, expertise, and financial support.
 We are most grateful to Orvis for the strong interest in supporting Habitat's work in Bennington County.

 Rts.
 11 & 30